usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch1-model-formulation.md

 Nana Ofori-Opuku, Jim Warren, Pierre-Clement Simon

 * Review the literature
-  * Start with a careful lit review and see what others have done.
+  * Start with a careful literature review and see what others have done.
   * Take the time to understand the derivations from the literature.
   * Consider good examples from the literature (Can we list these on PFHub?)